The index of leafwise G-transversally elliptic operators on foliations: Introduction

+When $\maF$ is top dimensional, this is the usual integer valued multiplicity map \cite{atiyah1974elliptic}.
+In fact and as expected, if we denote by $F_G$ the space of leafwise tangent vectors which are orthogonal to the orbits of the $G$-action, then our index construction induces the index morphism

+We prove here a list of axioms which reduce, as in the classical case, the computation of the index class to the simplest case of linear tori actions. \\

-Therefore, the index of $P$ can be evaluated at any irreducible representation of $G$ and yields to our definition of the $\k$-multiplicity map $m_P:{\hat G}\to \k (C^*(M, \maF))$, extending the usual integer valued multiplicity map which now takes values in the $\k$-theory of the space of leaves.
-The main properties of our index morphism $\Ind^\maF$ are investigated and we prove excision and multiplicativity as well as the compatibility of our index morphism with the elliptic theory.
-Assume for instance that $(M, \maF) \to (B, \maF^B)$ is a principal $G$-equivariant bundle so that $G$ preserves the leaves of $\maF$ and induces the foliation $\maF^B$ downstairs in $B$, and that $P$ is a $G$-invariant leafwise $G$-transversally elliptic operator on $(M, \maF)$ which corresponds through its symbol to a leafwise elliptic operator $P_0$ on $(B ,\maF^B)$ then the Connes-Skandalis leafwise index of $P_0$ can be recovered from the index class of $P$ upstairs by evaluation at the trivial representation, modulo the composition with a standard Morita morphism.
-The multiplicativity axiom can also be stated in a natural way, see Theorem \ref{thm:multiplicativité:indice}.
-The previous axioms enabled us to prove the compatibility of our index morphism with the Gysin map associated with $G$-equivariant embeddings of foliations.
-More precisely, we prove the following
+Let us explain more in detail some results.
+Due to the high complexity of the transverse geometry of foliations, the expected axioms are surprisingly hard to formulate and to prove, without exploiting Kasparov's theory and the powerful tool of the cup product.
+First notice that when the $G$-invariant operator is leafwise elliptic, its symbol still defines a class in $\K (F_G)$ which is the restriction of the usual class in $\K (F)$, and its index as a $G$-transversally elliptic operator can then be deduced from the classical elliptic index class in $\k\K (\C, C^*(M, \maF))$ using composition with the trivial representation of $G$.
+Moreover, assume that $(M, \maF) \to (B, \maF^B)$ is a principal $G$-equivariant bundle so that $G$ preserves the leaves of $\maF$ and induces the foliation $\maF^B$ downstairs in $B$, and that $P$ is a $G$-invariant leafwise $G$-transversally elliptic operator on $(M, \maF)$ which corresponds through its symbol to a leafwise elliptic operator $P_0$ on $(B ,\maF^B)$ then we show that the Connes-Skandalis leafwise index of $P_0$ can be recovered from the index class of $P$ upstairs by evaluation at the trivial representation, modulo composition with a standard Morita extension morphism.
+These results explain the compatibility of the leafwise $G$-transversally elliptic theory with the elliptic one.
+We prove here many axioms for our index morphism, such as multiplicativity and excision, see Theorems \ref{thm:excision} and \ref{thm:multiplicativité:indice}.
+Let us state now the compatibility of our index map with the Gysin morphisms of foliations.